 The Government has identified the combating of financial crime as a policy priority.
-As a result thereof, South Africa has a well-established anti-money laundering ("AML")/Combating the Financing of Terrorism ("CFT") legislative framework which includes but is not limited to the FICA and the Protection of Constitutional Democracy Against Terrorist and Related Activities Act, 2004.
+As a result thereof, South Africa has a well-established AML/CFT legislative framework which includes but is not limited to the FICA and the Protection of Constitutional Democracy Against Terrorist and Related Activities Act, 2004.
 The Mutual Evaluation Report issued by the Financial Action Task Force, (an inter-governmental AML policy-making and standards setting body) in 2009 confirmed that South Africa has demonstrated a strong commitment to implementing AML/CFT systems facilitated by close cooperation and coordination amongst a variety of government departments and agencies.
 The Mutual Evaluation Report also stated that the South African authorities have sought to construct a system which uses, as its reference, the relevant United Nations Security Council Conventions and the international standards as set out by the Financial Action Task Force, and that the South African government also recognises the importance of being able to effectively respond to international instruments such as sanctions resolutions.